 What should I expect from our first session?

 Our first session gives us an opportunity to decide if we're the right fit for each other.
-In that session I'll ask a bit about your background and what's bringing you to therapy and I'll be happy to answer any questions you have for me.
+In that session I'll review some foundational details about therapy and my approach to it, and ask a bit about your background as well as what's bringing you to therapy.
+I'll be happy to answer any questions you have for me.
 We can name some goals you have for this work and at the end of our session, I'll let you know if I believe I'm the right person to guide you on this journey.
 If not, I'll refer you to some colleagues who I believe may be a better fit.
 Finding a therapist that works for you can be a challenging pursuit and I want to help make it worth your while.

-I previously worked exclusively with male Veterans of the post-9/11 era who were seeking support with their reintegration into civilian life after service, so I understand many of the common problems Veterans face.
-Veterans have also noted that my approach to therapy is comforting to them as I avoid "psychobabble" and speak more like a person than a therapist.
+I previously worked exclusively with male Veterans of the post-9/11 era who were seeking support with their reintegration into civilian life after service, so while I'm a civilian, I understand many of the common problems Veterans — especially younger Veterans —face.
+Veteran clients have also noted that my approach to therapy is comforting to them as I avoid "psychobabble" and speak more like a person than a therapist.